Igelaty/KirkeJS/README.md

-# KirkeJS
-Javascript Library to add css transitions to your webpage

 # KirkeJS!

 KirkeJS is a js-library which adds dynamically css-classes to your html-document through **click-events** and also **scroll-events**.
 The idea is to add css-classes with keyframe-animations to add these animations dynamically through js based on their events.
 The script is working through classes and dataset-elements.